All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 The type of therapies prescribed to you will depend on the treatment and support staff believe you need.

-Below is a list of typical therapies on offer at rehab:
+Below is a list of typical physical and talking therapies on offer at rehab:

 Before your programme is complete, you will be given time to create a relapse prevention plan.